51st-Vfw/MissionEditing-Index/documentation/missionsEditingSOPs.md

 |Pontiac 1<br>*Helicopter, AV-8B*|46Y<br>109Y|142.25||    |Chevy 1<br>*Helicopter, AV-8B*|47Y<br>110Y|142.75||
 |Ford 1<br>*F-15E*|48Y<br>110Y|143.25||    |Ford 2<br>*F-15E*|49Y<br>111Y|143.75||

-The TACAN pairs in the squadrons indicate the A2A yardstick setup: the lead uses the lower numbered channel of the pair while the wingmen use the higher numbered channel of the pair.
+AWACS and Tactical Common may share the same frequency, depending on the sceario.
+In this case, one of the two frequencies listed above should be chosen.
+The TACAN pairs in the flights indicate the A2A yardstick setup: the lead uses the lower numbered channel of the pair while the wingmen use the higher numbered channel of the pair.

 The following table lists the default comms plan for naval units.